 "Darling," Michael said gently, "you got sick, you gained some weight while resting in bed, and your skin cleared up on its own.
 Or being sick made you change your diet—"

 "No, it was nothing like that.
 It was magic, real magic.
 I saw it, other things, like people disappearing—"

 "Petunia," Michael said.
 The annoyance was creeping back into his voice.
 "You know that can't be true.
 Do I really have to explain why?"

 Petunia wrung her hands.
 She seemed to be on the verge of tears.
-"My love, I know I can't win arguments with you, but please, you have to trust me on this -"
+"My love, I know I can't win arguments with you, but please, I wish you'd just trust me on this—"

 The two of them stopped and looked at Harry.
 He took a deep breath and thought about the problem.
 "Mum, your parents didn't have magic, did they?"

 "Then your family also must not have believed her letter.
 How did they get convinced?"

 "Ah...
 They didn't just send a letter.
 They sent a professor from Hogwarts.
 He..."
 Petunia's eyes flicked to Michael.
 "He showed us some magic."

 "Well there we are then.
 You don't have to fight over this," Harry said firmly as the obvious solution came to mind, hoping against hope that he could convince them, keep them from arguing further...
 "If it's true, we can just get a Hogwarts professor here and see the magic for ourselves, and Dad will admit that it's true.
 And if not, then Mum will admit that it's false.
 That's what the experimental method is for, right?"